RosaeNLG/rosaenlg/packages/rosaenlg-parallel-poc/README.md

 ## Usage

 Run using `npm run test`.
-In the code:
+Command line arguments:

 * with `loops` indicate the number of texts to be generated
 * use `maxCpus` to change the max number of cores; put 1 to keep only one, put 999 to maximize the parallel processing (it will max top `os.cpus().length` anyway)

-* enable / disable `showTexts` to see the output
+In the code, enable / disable `showTexts` to see the output.

 ## Some results